Lowry, DeRozan lead balanced attack as Raptors pick up fourth straight win

 Kyle Lowry and DeMar DeRozan scored 20 points apiece in the Raptors' 126-113 victory over the Phoenix Suns on Tuesday, Toronto's fourth consecutive win.

+But more telling was the fact seven Raptors scored in double figures.
+And Toronto, which made a goal of amping up its ball movement this season, had 30 assists – the 10th time they've surpassed 25 assists this season, a feat they only achieved nine times all of last season.

+"It makes it a lot easier, which makes it a lot more fun," DeRozan said.
+"Everybody gets a chance to touch the ball, you don't necessarily got to work so hard.
+Everybody gets a feel for the ball, everybody gets to make the next decision for your teammate, and with that, we still miss a lot of shots, but it's something we're still learning and something we're still trying to get better at every time we practise, every time we play."

-Toronto's all-stars led seven Raptors who scored in double figures.
-Serge Ibaka finished with 19 points, rookie O.G.
-Anunoby tied his career high of 16 – including four three-pointers, C.J.
+Serge Ibaka finished with 19 points, rookie OG Anunoby tied his career high of 16 – including four three-pointers, C.J.
 Miles added 15, and Jakob Poeltl and Fred VanVleet scored 13 each.
-Lowry also had 10 assists on the night.

 The Raptors (15-7) led by double digits for most of the night and lit it up for 42 points in the third quarter to take a 97-79 advantage into the fourth.

-Despite playing their second game in as many nights, the young Suns went on a 11-2 run to cut 10 points on a three-pointer by Jared Dudley with 8:37 to play.
-The Suns' burst was short-lived though, and VanVleet drained a pair of free throws to follow up a Lowry three-pointer and the Raptors were back up by 18 with with 4:49 to play in front of a capacity Air Canada Centre crowd of 19,800 that included included Dikembe Mutombo.
+Despite playing their second game in as many nights, the young Suns went on a 11-2 run to cut the deficit to 10 points with 8:37 to play.
+The Suns' burst was short-lived though, and VanVleet drained a pair of free throws to follow up a Lowry three-pointer and the Raptors were back up by 18 with 4:49 to play in front of a capacity Air Canada Centre crowd of 19,800 that included Dikembe Mutombo.
 The NBA hall of famer was in town for Raptors president Masai Ujiri's "Giant of Africa" event honouring Nelson Mandela on the fourth anniversary of his death.

+Ibaka paid tribute to Mutombo with a famous finger wag after one of his three blocks.

+DeRozan said Ibaka is looking more comfortable than he did earlier in the season.

 The game marked the return of Triano, the former Raptors coach and Canadian, who was named the Suns' interim head coach after Earl Watson was fired just three games into the season.